redis/redis-doc/docs/reference/cluster-spec.md

 reasonable forms of data safety and availability is the main goal of Redis Cluster.

-Why merge operations are avoided
+### Why merge operations are avoided
----

-Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes as in the case of the Redis data model this is not always desirable.
+The Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes as in the case of the Redis data model this is not always desirable.
 Values in Redis are often very large; it is common to see lists or sorted sets with millions of elements.
 Also data types are semantically complex.
 Transferring and merging these kind of values can be a major bottleneck and/or may require the non-trivial involvement of application-side logic, additional memory to store meta-data, and so forth.

 There are no strict technological limits here.
 CRDTs or synchronously replicated state machines can model complex data types similar to Redis.
 However, the